ahmedamrzezo/paracelsus/README.md

 # Paracelsus App

-### Paracelsus app is a simple single page app that's done in native Javascript without using any frameworks or liberary.
+### Paracelsus app is a simple single page app that's done in native *JavaScript* without using any frameworks or liberary.